-As we have seen in the previous page, various meanings have been attributed to the concept of the unconscious, some based on observations and experimental data, others quite speculative.
-The pages dedicated to hypnosis included in the section on psychical research include the results of experimental investigations, which show how some subjects in a hypnotic state may have access to non-ordinary faculties and resources, which they do not have in the normal waking state.
+As we have seen in the previous page, various meanings have been attributed to the concept of unconscious, some based on observations and experimental data, others quite speculative.
+The pages dedicated to hypnosis that can be read in the section on psychical research include the results of experimental investigations, which show how some subjects in a hypnotic state may have access to non-ordinary faculties and resources, which they do not have in the normal waking state.
 For example, both in the experiments of Pierre Janet and in those conducted by the Committee of the SPR (Society for Psychical Research), some subjects were able to receive at a distance, and outside of any possibility of sensory communication, mental commands imparted by the operator, or thoughts and feelings experienced by the latter.
-Already since the time of mesmerism, literature had reported examples of subjects, called sleepwalkers, able to read the thought or to predict future events: the lack of adequate documentation meant that these cases were considered with understandable suspicion, or regarded as humbugs.
-However, what was ascertained in the reliable experimental cases required an explanation, so the unconscious came to the rescue: mental activity determined in the human being different faculties, some of which were available in the ordinary state of consciousness, while others were active out of consciousness.
+Already since the time of mesmerism, literature had reported examples of subjects, called sleepwalkers, able to read the thought or predict future events: the lack of adequate documentation meant that these cases were considered with understandable suspicion, or regarded as humbugs.
+However, what was ascertained in experimental cases conducted with a reliable method required an explanation, so the unconscious came to the rescue: mental activity determined different faculties in the human being, some of which were available in the ordinary state of consciousness, while others were active out of consciousness.

-At the end of the nineteenth century the psychologists began to consider the psyche as an autonomous phenomenon, leaving to other specialists (physiologists, neurologists, anatomists) the task of investigating the way in which the functioning of the brain and the consequent mental activity determined the psychic events.
-But we have already observed that the only psychic events that we can remember, describe and communicate are those of which we are or have been conscious.
-Only on the basis of the discoveries of neurology and, nowadays, of neuroscience, it has been found that certain pathologies of the brain and nervous system result in anomalies, oddities and deficits that alter, in a sometimes disconcerting way, the psychic processes.
-The human psyche can be studied as an autonomous phenomenon as a whole, but under a more philosophical than a medical profile, for the reasons already exposed in the previous page.
+At the end of the nineteenth century psychologists began to consider the psyche as an autonomous phenomenon, leaving to other specialists (physiologists, neurologists, anatomists) the task of investigating the way in which the functioning of the brain and the consequent mental activity determined the psyche's dynamics.
+But we have already observed that the only events of the psyche that we can remember, describe and communicate are those of which we are or have been conscious.
+Only on the basis of the discoveries of neurology and, nowadays, of neuroscience, it has been found that certain pathologies of the brain and nervous system result in anomalies, oddities and deficits that alter, in a sometimes disconcerting way, the psyche's processes.
+The human psyche can be studied as an autonomous phenomenon as a whole, but under a more philosophical than medical profile, for the reasons already exposed in the previous page.

 Speculative theories on the psyche

-The human being show a constant need to find an explanation for things that he does not understand, so in every time and in every place thinkers have flourished who have developed, with considerable energy and determination, more or less coherent speculative systems, finding students and proselytes and not infrequently obtaining a remarkable cultural success.
-This has also happened in the medical field, within those diseases whose cause has not been identified with certainty and for which there are no therapies of sure efficacy.
+Humans show a constant need to find an explanation for things that they don't understand, so in every time and in every place thinkers have flourished who have developed, with considerable energy and determination, more or less coherent speculative systems, finding students and proselytes and not infrequently obtaining a remarkable cultural success.
+This has also happened in the medical field, with reference to those diseases whose cause has not been identified with certainty and for which there are no surely effective therapies.
 It is humanly understandable that people affected by these diseases cling to any information that gives them even the slightest hope of being able to heal: there is therefore a strong demand for therapeutic theories and methods of treatment.
-As the human psyche can cause discomfort and suffering, and can result in dangerous behavior from a social point of view, the request for psychic relief and psychotherapy has always been widespread.
+As human psyche can cause discomfort and suffering, and can result in dangerous behavior from a social point of view, the request for relief and psychotherapy has always been widespread.

-Today we can see every day the power that derives from every valid form of knowledge: we verify it in technology, in telecommunications, in informatics, in transport, and in many sectors of the medicine.
-We expect that everything that has been created on the basis of scientifically founded knowledge will work well, if not in 100% of cases (a margin of error is always possible), at least in 95%, and anyway we feel deceived when things do not work as we normally expect.
-But as far as speculative theories are concerned, things are never in these terms: there will always be enthusiastic followers, ready to make new proselytes by presenting (and exaggerating) the positive results obtained, but we should also take into account the considerable percentage of failures, and it is naive to hope that they will be divulged by the inventor or by the followers of this or that theory.
+Today we can see every day the power that derives from every reliable form of knowledge: we verify it in technology, in telecommunications, in informatics, in transport, and in many sectors of medicine.
+We expect that everything that has been created on the basis of scientifically founded knowledge will work well, if not in 100% of cases (a margin of error is always possible), at least in 98%, and anyway we feel deceived when things do not work as we normally expect.
+But as far as speculative theories are concerned, things are never in these terms: there will always be enthusiastic followers, ready to make new proselytes by presenting (and exaggerating) the positive results obtained, but we should also take into account the considerable percentage of failures, and it is naive to hope that they will be divulged by the inventor or the followers of the one or the other theory.
 In rather recent times phenomena of this kind have also occurred within the various schools linked to some interpretations of unconscious mental dynamics, such as psychoanalysis.

 The fact is that when the conscious Ego tries to interpret (and understand) the functioning of the mind, the psyche produces materials that are always very interesting, that can be observed and analyzed and that are a fascinating object of study: they are however elaborations which can not be considered as a form of scientific knowledge.
 The only organic structure that can be scientifically studied is the brain, through research on its functioning at a neural and molecular level.
-Of course psychologists can argue that the way they study the psyche is based on observation and intelligent interpretation (according to socially and culturally accredited criteria) of other less evolved psychic manifestations (in need of therapeutic help).
-But just go and see the historical conflicts between the various schools, the disagreements between the exponents of the same school, and the expressions of rancor and contempt with which the partisans of one or the other theoretical interpretation (of the same observed facts) attacked those who did not agree with them, to realize that dynamic psychology has always had much more affinity with other aspects of social life, such as politics, than with scientific research.
+Of course psychologists can argue that the way they study the psyche is based on observation and intelligent interpretation (according to socially and culturally accredited criteria) of some less evolved manifestations of the psyche, therefore in need of therapeutic help.
+But it is sufficient to go and see the historical conflicts between the various schools, the disagreements between the exponents of the same school, and the expressions of rancor and contempt with which the partisans of one or the other theoretical interpretation of the same observed facts attacked those who did not agree with them, to realize that dynamic psychology has always had much more affinity with other aspects of social life, such as politics, than with scientific research.

-On the other hand, the most honest researchers, such as Pierre Janet, have always maintained a certain caution towards theoretical elaborations, considered as relatively useful, never as certainly true, and for this reason they were less successful than those who made precise and firm statements, more in line with the spirit of the time.
-When we then go to examine the influence that the philosophical theories (therefore of a frankly psychic and speculative origin) created by thinkers of the caliber of Schopenhauer, Nietzsche, Carus or Hartmann, have had on the elaboration of psychological systems, we can not help recognizing the presence of a kind of illusory glamor, of psychic origin, which has conditioned the psychology of the nineteenth and much of the twentieth century (and that has not completely vanished even today).
+On the other hand, the most honest researchers, such as Pierre Janet, have always maintained a certain caution towards theoretical elaborations, considering them as relatively useful, but never as certainly true, and for this reason they were less successful than those who made precise and firm statements, more in line with the spirit of their time.
+When we then go to examine the influence that the philosophical theories of a clear psychic and speculative origin) created by thinkers of the caliber of Schopenhauer, Nietzsche, Carus or Hartmann, had on the elaboration of psychological systems, we can not help recognizing the presence of a kind of illusory fogging, originating by the same psyche, which has conditioned the psychology of the nineteenth and much of the twentieth century (and that has not completely vanished even today).